AY2526S1-CS2103T-W14-2/tp/docs/UserGuide.md

 ### Pinning a foodplace: `pin`

 You can pin an existing unpinned foodplace in BiteBuddy for a quick reference!<br>
-Pinned foodplaces always display before regular foodplaces when applicable, so you'll never have to scroll too far to look for them!
+Pinned foodplaces always appear before regular foodplaces when applicable, so you'll never have to scroll too far to look for them!

 Format: `pin INDEX`

 * Pins the foodplace at the specified `INDEX`.
-* The index refers to the index number shown in the displayed foodplace list.
-Alternatively, it can be an index number from after using the find command.
-* The index **must be a positive integer**: 1, 2, 3, ...
 * Pinned foodplaces appear at the top of the displayed foodplace list, indicated by a pin icon in the top right corner.
 * There can be a **maximum of 5** pinned foodplaces.